Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

 \subsection{Models of opinion dynamics with homogeneous WTDs}

-In this subsection, we investigate the time evolution of opinion-dynamics models \eqref{eq: homo} with homogeneous WTDs on the Caltech network and the SBM network, which have the same number of nodes, a similar number of edges, and completely different community structures.
-We consider six different WTDs --- the Dirac delta, exponential, gamma, uniform, Pareto, and log-normal distributions --- that each have a mean of $1$.
-The WTDs are given by the formulas
+In this subsection, we investigate the time evolution of opinion models \eqref{eq: homo} with homogeneous WTDs on the Caltech network and the SBM network.
+These two networks have the same number of nodes and a similar number of edges, but they have different community structures.
+In the WTDs in \eqref{eq: Ts}, we use the following parameter values: $\mu = 1$ in \eqref{eq: Tdelta}--\eqref{eq: Texp}, $\mu = -1$ and $\sigma = \sqrt{2}$ in \eqref{eq: TLN}, and $\alpha = 2$ in \eqref{eq: Tpareto}\,.
+With these choices, these WTDs all have the same mean, which is equal to $1$.

-The Dirac delta and uniform distributions are compactly supported, the gamma and exponential distributions have light tails (specifically, they decay exponentially), and the log-normal and Pareto distributions have heavy tails.
-We discretize the above WTDs (except for the Dirac delta distribution, which is already discrete) using uniform grids (with a spacing of $0.01$ between grid points) and approximate them by a sum of Dirac delta distributions (see Equation \eqref{eq: Ti-eq}).

-We first examine the homogeneous opinion-dynamics model \eqref{eq: homo} for six different WTDs on the Caltech network.
+We first examine the homogeneous opinion models \eqref{eq: homo} on the Caltech network.
 Because the row-normalized adjacency matrix $\widetilde{A}$ is irreducible and does not have an eigenvalue of $-1$, by Corollary \ref{thm: irreducible-homo}, we expect the opinions to converge to consensus.
-In Figure \ref{fig: x-caltech}, we show the opinion trajectories $x_i(t)$ of each entity $i$.
-We also show the time-dependent basis coefficient $c_d(t)$ that we obtain by expressing the time-dependent opinion vector $x(t)$ in terms of the eigenvectors of $\widetilde{A}$.
+In Figure \ref{fig: x-caltech}, we show the opinion trajectory $x_i(t)$ of each entity $i$ for each WTD.
+We also show the time-dependent basis coefficients $c_d(t)$ that we obtain by expressing the time-dependent opinion vector $x(t)$ in terms of the eigenvectors $v_d$ of $\widetilde{A}$.

-As expected, the opinions of all entities converge to a single opinion cluster for all WTDs.
-We also observe that the coefficient $c_{d^*}(t)$ that is associated with the eigenvalue $\nu_{d^*} = 1$ is constant with respect to time and that the other coefficients $c_d(t)$ decay to $0$ for all WTDs.
-For different WTDs, the coefficients $c_d(t)$ have different dynamics as they decay to $0$.
-For example, the basis coefficients $c_d$ for the uniform WTD $T_\text{uniform}(t) = \mathbb{1}_{[0,2]}(t)$ decays linearly at first.
-Recall the decomposition in \eqref{eq: ci-eq} of Theorem \ref{thm: consensus}.
-The basis coefficient $c_d(t)$ satisfies the bound
+As expected, the opinions of all entities converge to a single opinion cluster for each type of WTD.
+We also observe that the coefficient $c_{d^*}(t)$ that is associated with the eigenvalue $\nu_{d^*} = 1$ is constant with respect to time and that the magnitudes $|c_d(t)|$ of the other coefficients decay to $0$ for all WTDs.
+For different WTDs, the coefficient magnitudes $|c_d(t)|$ have different dynamics as they decay to $0$.
+For example, the coefficient magnitudes $|c_d(t)|$ for the uniform WTD $T_\text{uniform}(t) = \mathbb{1}_{[0,2]}(t)$ decay linearly at first.
+Recall the decomposition in \eqref{eq: ci-eq} in Theorem \ref{thm: consensus}.
+The basis coefficients $c_d(t)$ satisfy the bound

 When $T$ is a uniform PDF, we compute from \eqref{eq: phi-eq} that $\phi(t)=1 - t/2$ for $t\in[0,2]$ and $\phi(t)=0$ otherwise.
 This formula for $\phi$ explains the associated linear trend for the coefficients $c_d(t)$ in Figure \ref{fig: x-caltech}.